FAQ

 Emergency

-• If your home has been destroyed by a disaster
+• Your home has been destroyed by disaster

 • High Welfare Need